jpbourgeon/pouchdb-nextjs-router/README.md

 ## Performance

-The module's performance has been tested against the reference express implementation by timing their respective execution against the full pouchdb test suite (1662 tests).
+The module's performance has been tested against the reference express implementation by timing their respective execution against the full pouchdb test suite.

 The data below shows the result of the hyperfine benchmarking inside a node:alpine docker container running on a windows 10 computer with an Intel Core i7-8750H CPU @ 2.20GHz and 16GB RAM.